Carl Sturken and Evan Rogers: 2000s

 As the 1990s came to a close and teen pop died down, 98 Degrees’ double platinum album Revelation was their last album of this style.
 Sturken & Rogers changed gears once again, discovering and developing Javier, whom they signed to Capitol Records.
 They wrote and produced the majority of his debut album, including the hit single "Crazy".
 Clive Davis hired the team to work on Kelly Clarkson’s debut album, for which they wrote the hit single "The Trouble with Love Is", also featured in the movie Love Actually.
 The Davis connection continued with the American Idol project in 2004, as well as Rod Stewart’s As Time Goes By: the Great American Songbook 2 and two tracks for Ruben Studdard's double platinum debut album, Soulful.

 The duo then decided to begin developing artists in earnest, forming Syndicated Rhythm Productions in 2005.

 Their first signing was Rihanna, whom Rogers discovered while visiting family in Barbados.
 They brought her to Jay-Z and L.A.
 Reid at Def Jam Records and she was signed within hours of her audition.
-Rihanna’s first single "Pon De Replay", co-written and produced by Sturken & Rogers, went on to be a worldwide smash.
+Rihanna’s first single "Pon De Replay", co-written and produced by Sturken & Rogers, went on to be a worldwide hit launching Rihanna into stardom.
+The "Pon De Replay" release caused a significant controversy surrounding Rihanna and Jay-Z's relationship.
+This rumor was later debunked by Rihanna's publicist Jonathan Hay who claimed it was a PR stunt that was conceived by him to promote the "Pon de Replay" release.
+This PR stunt has been featured in numerous documentaries and used as case studies involving the ramifications of public relations.
 Rihanna’s second album, A Girl Like Me, contained the hit singles "SOS" and "Unfaithful", and established her as an international star.
 In 2007 Rihanna scored one of the biggest singles of the year with "Umbrella"; the follow-up single "Shut Up and Drive" was written and produced by Sturken & Rogers, and became a top 10 hit worldwide, as well as being featured in the movies 21, I Love You Man, Cars and Wreck-It Ralph.
 Good Girl Gone Bad went on to be one of the best-selling albums of that year, selling over 15 million copies worldwide to date.
 As of November 2013, Rihanna sold over 50 million albums and 180 million singles worldwide.
 The SRP artist roster continued to grow during this time; next up was Shontelle, who they brought to Steve Rifkind’s SRC/Universal Motown label, where they produced her debut album Shontelligence in 2008.
 Shontelle has joined fellow Barbadian Rihanna at the top of the charts with her first hit, "T-Shirt", which was a top 15 hit in the US, and was top 5 for a month in the U.K., where she has followed it with her second hit "Stuck with Each Other", a duet with Akon from the movie Confessions of a Shopaholic.